npm package discovery and stats viewer.

 Well-Known Text Arithmetic Expression Language (WAEL)

-The Well-Known Text Arithmetic Expression Language (WAEL) is an experimental, domain-specific language for generating and manipulating geometry patterns.
-The language syntax aims to be a superset of Well-Known Text (WKT) with added support for programming features like variables, basic arithmetic, functions and comments.
-Geometries can be transformed using array programming features like geometry arithmetic and pipe transformations (see the Syntax section below for details).
+The Well-Known Text Arithmetic Expression Language (WAEL - pronounced like "whale") is an experimental, domain-specific language for generating and manipulating geometry patterns.
+The language provides spatial geometry types as core data structures and has a syntax similar to Well-Known Text (WKT), with added support for programming features like variables, basic arithmetic, functions and comments.
+Geometries are immutable and can be transformed using array programming features like geometry arithmetic, or by using pipe transformations (see the Syntax section below for details).

 Basic support is currently available for the following 2D geometries: POINT, LINESTRING, POLYGON, MULTIPOINT, MULTILINESTRING, GEOMETRYCOLLECTION.
 Sections with an ⚠ experimental feature label indicate features that could be updated or modified in future versions.

-Try out the language at geojsonscript.io with the WAEL code editor option selected.
+Use the language with an interactive map view at geojsonscript.io with the WAEL code editor option selected.

 Usage